folkzb/magalu/mgc/cli/docs/network/security_groups/create.md

 -h, --help                          help for create
-    --name string                   Name (between 5 and 100 characters) (required) --skip-default-rules            Skip Default Rules: Skip creation of default security group rules --validate-quota                validateQuota: Validate the quota before creating Security Group (default true) --wait                          The request will be asynchronous.
+    --name string                   Name (between 5 and 100 characters) (required) --skip-default-rules            Skip Default Rules: Skip creation of default security group rules --validate-quota                validateQuota: Validate the quota before creating Security Group --wait                          The request will be asynchronous.
 The wait parameter tells the API that you want the request to simulate synchronous behavior (to maintain endpoint compatibility).
-You can set an approximate timeout with the waitTimeout parameter (default true)
+You can set an approximate timeout with the waitTimeout parameter
-    --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true) (default 120)
+    --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true)
 ```

 ## Global Flags: